-Proceeds from the J Ball for All Tournament fund the MJCCA Day Camps’ Inclusion Program provides accommodations and facilitators for youth who require additional support so that they may access the transformative opportunities available through MJCCA Day Camps.
-Many families of children with special needs face financial barriers with supportive programming because of the huge annual financial strain felt through existing therapy, special school programs, tutors, specialists, and facilitators that are often not covered by insurance.
+Proceeds from the J Ball for All Tournament fund the MJCCA Day Camps Inclusion Program.
+This program provides accommodations and facilitators for youth who require additional support so they may access the transformative opportunities available through MJCCA Day Camps.
+Many families with children with special needs face financial barriers with supportive programming because of the huge annual financial strain felt through existing therapy, special school programs, tutors, specialists, and facilitators that are often not covered by insurance.
 The MJCCA’s Inclusion Program subsidizes these additional costs for our programing, ensuring children can successfully participate in camps alongside their typically developing peers.

 Want to know how your donation makes a difference?